TokugawaTakeshi/Yamato-Daiwa-Automation/TemporaryDocumentation/API/ConfigurationFile/Markup/MarkupProcessing.english.md

 Specifies how many seconds must pass from one markup file will be saved until markup rebuilding will start.

-Even if the Integrated Development Environment (IDE) could save the files at once, the saving actually is not simultaneous, and also the detecting of file changing is not instant.
+Even if the Integrated Development Environment (IDE) could save multiple files at once, the saving actually is not simultaneous and also the detecting of file changing is not instant.
 So, without any specific measures it will be one re-building per one changed file what is the wasting of computer's resources.

 The default value is enough for the starting of the development when the files quantity is not large, but as files quantity will become more, the increasing of default value could require.
-The detecting of the changes in file and rebuilding are being logged, so consider the increasing of **periodBetweenFileUpdatingAndRebuildingStarting__seconds** if some files changes still being logged immediately after rebuilding started.
+The detecting of the changes in file and rebuilding staring are being logged, so consider the increasing of **periodBetweenFileUpdatingAndRebuildingStarting__seconds** if some files changes still being logged immediately after rebuilding started.